LearnOnDemandSystems/docs/lod/idlx-development-best-practices.md

 ## Use embedded URLs for additional information

 You can use a URL in your lab to point your users to resources where they can read additional information.
-The IDLx environment contains tools you can use to build clickable URLs.
+IDLx environment contains tools you can use to build clickable URLs.

 ### Create an embedded URL